catalyst-cloud/catalystcloud-docs/source/object-storage/tutorial-scripts/openstackCLI.rst

-The following is a list of the most commonly used commands that will help you interact with the object storage service via the openstack command line.
+The following is a list of the most commonly used commands that will help you interact with the object storage service via the OpenStack command line.

 |